CT Scans: A Brief History

 Technicians can then assemble all of the CT images together in order to create a single 3D model, which is easy to manipulate and study.
 Because the model is made up of so much data from so many reference points, a CT scan produces a clearer and more precise image than traditional radiography methods.
 CT services now represent a valuable diagnostic tool for doctors looking for things as small as a tumor or internal bleeding.

 CT services offer various advantages over other imaging methods.
 Radiography, for instance, only produces a single 2D image with less visual clarity.
 A CT scan can produce several thousand 2D images compiled into one 3D model.
 This difference means that a CT scan of an object (as well as features such as cracks) can be measured by volume.
 3D inspections, on the other hand, lack the ability to look beneath the surface of the test material — while they may render similar amounts of detail, a CT inspection is able to locate and even highlight imperfections below the surface, unlike a 3D Scan.

 ATS' CT Services

 For years, this technology was impractical for industries outside of the medical sector.
 With recent developments in related technology however (faster computers with more processing power, increasingly sensitive DR imaging panels, etc.), some inspection companies are finding it feasible to offer industrial CT scanning as a non-destructive testing method.
 However, since this technology is relatively new to the industrial inspection community, very few companies are currently providing CT services.
-Applied Technical Services, Inc. is one of those few, with CT scanners located in two of our southeast locations.
+Applied Technical Services, LLC is one of those few, with CT scanners located in two of our southeast locations.

 ATS has delivered world-class engineering, consulting, testing, and inspection services for over 50 years.
 Our technicians are committed to reporting the most accurate and relevant analyses to our clients in a timely manner.
 We produce dependable results; let us handle your non-destructive testing needs today.